poiyomi/PoiyomiDocs/docs/color-and-normals/details.md

 - `Type`: **Color**

-A tint color that's blended multiplicatively with the Detail Texture.
+A tint color that's blended multiplicative with the Detail Texture.

 ## Detail Texture

 - `Type`: **Color** Texture (sRGB **ON**)

 Texture used to add detail to the base color.
-This texture is blended multiplicatively with the base color.
+This texture is blended multiplicative with the base color.

 ## Detail Tex Intensity